alburezg/rsocsim_workshop_paa/README.md

 A Member Initiated Meeting at the 2023 Meeting of the Population Association of America (PAA); New Orleans, Apr 12, 2023

-- <a href="#0-setup" id="toc-0-setup">0.
+- <a href="#1-setup" id="toc-1-setup">1.
 Setup</a>
 - <a
-  href="#2-running-a-simulation-and-retrieveing-the-input-demographic-rates"
+  href="#2-running-a-simulation-and-retrieving-the-input-demographic-rates"
-  id="toc-2-running-a-simulation-and-retrieveing-the-input-demographic-rates">2.
+  id="toc-2-running-a-simulation-and-retrieving-the-input-demographic-rates">2.
-  Running a simulation and retrieveing the input demographic rates</a>
+  Running a simulation and retrieving the input demographic rates</a>
 - <a
   href="#3-what-can-you-do-with-simulation-output-example-estimates-of-bereavement"
   id="toc-3-what-can-you-do-with-simulation-output-example-estimates-of-bereavement">3.